mstksg/inCode/copy/entries/story-of-shapes.md

 The key takeaway is that the "final shape" *only depends* on the input shapes, and not the results.
-You can know the length of `<*>`-ing two lists together with only knowing the length of the input lists.
+You can know the length of `<*>`-ing two lists together with only knowing the length of the input lists, and you can also know the relative ordering of inputs to outputs.
 Within the specific context of the semantics of `IO`, you can know what "effect" `<*>`-ing two IO actions would produce only knowing the effects of the input IO actions[^io].
 You can know what command line arguments `<*>`-ing two *optparse-applicative* parsers would have only knowing the command line arguments in the input parsers.
 You can know what strings `<*>`-ing two parser-combinator parsers would consume or reject,